New People Foundation

 As environmentalist Gus Speth once aptly remarked, “I used to think the top environmental problems were biodiversity loss, ecosystem collapse, and climate change.
 But I was wrong.
 The top environmental problems are selfishness, greed, and apathy.
 And to deal with those issues, we need a spiritual and cultural transformation—and we scientists do not know how to do that.”

-Founded by evolutionary biologist, philosopher, and emerging ecopsychologist Mitchell Ryan Distin, PhD, The New People weaves together evolutionary science, neuroscience, psychology, anthropology, and Indigenous teachings to support the emergence of a more conscious, compassionate, and ecologically attuned society.
+Founded by evolutionary biologist, philosopher, and historian Mitchell Ryan Distin, PhD, The New People weaves together evolutionary science, neuroscience, psychology, anthropology, and Indigenous teachings to support the emergence of a more conscious, compassionate, and ecologically attuned society.

 Ongoing Initiatives & Future Directions